 Rebecca's father's commercial success enables him to afford a luxury education for his daughter.
 Other pupils have parents with relatively new business interests that have prospered, such as the Hodges' road haulage firm and the Murdochs' chemical business, enabling them to afford such an expensive school.

 Rebecca and her friends work hard, stick together and strive for excellence on the sporting field, determined to be judged objectively whether in external exams or, in Rebecca's case, at the Eastbourne junior tennis tournament.

 Earlier boarding school series were less subtle in their attempts to disseminate the values of the boarding school system to a wider audience, however Anne Digby's Trebizon books manage to portray the character building that remains the very essence of the boarding-school elite in a more relaxed way better suited to a late-twentieth-century readership.

-I still enjoy reading books from my childhood, and I recently had to track down several of the Trebizon books after they became lost in my seventeen-year-old daughter's room after mysteriously disappearing from my own bookshelves.
+I still enjoy reading books from my childhood, and I recently had to track down several of the Trebizon books after they became lost in my daughter's room after mysteriously disappearing from my own bookshelves.